Emanuele-Saccoliti/VV-FX-Exotic-Pricer/README.md

   Richardson extrapolation;
 - diagnostics for vanilla price bounds, digital price bounds, put-call parity, digital parity, monotonicity and convexity;
-- an independent finite-difference and Richardson implementation used to validate the analytic C++ Greeks;
+- an independent finite-difference and Richardson extrapolation used to validate the analytic C++ Greeks;
 - visualization of reconstructed smiles, the 3D implied-volatility surface and 2D Vega, Vanna and Volga profiles.